Founded in 1972, the bilingual CSSE is an umbrella organization consisting of the following national constituent associations:

 The Canadian Association for Teacher Education promotes dialogue on teacher education, research and collaboration in this field; includes special interest groups: early childhood education and business teacher educators.

-The Association of Canadian Deans of Education (formerly the Canadian Association of Deans of Education) brings together the anglophone deans and directors of education to focus on the governance and development of faculties and departments of education.
+The Association of Canadian Deans of Education (formerly the Canadian Association of Deans of Education) brings together the deans, directors, and chairs of education to focus on the governance and development of faculties, colleges, schools, and departments of education.

 The Canadian Association for the Study of Educational Administration promotes the study of educational administration among both scholars and practitioners; affiliated with the Commonwealth Council for Educational Administration and Management.